Content from What is Web Scraping?

 CSS uses rule sets which are applied to the HTML elements using selectors.

 You may see selectors applied to HTML elements by tag, class or ID.
 These may be useful for targeting elements when web scraping.
-The CSS rules may be applied using atag in the HTML file or may be in a separate .css file linked from the HTML file.
+The CSS rules may be applied using atag in the HTML file or may be in a separate .css file

 An example of two style rules applied to our HTML example are shown below.
 They can be viewed by opening the WebpageCSS.html file.